bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: data-centric and secure
         content: >
-          Above enforces a data-centric approach that is the opposite of procuring databases—which traps data behind applications and proliferates silos.
-A single data set can power multiple views that feed multiple applications.
+          Above enforces a data-centric approach in your solutions and operations.
+Each data set managed in Above can power multiple views that feed multiple applications.
 Each view gets it's own granular API key down to the field level if needed.
         actions: []
         media_position: left
         media_width: thirty-three